 Companies that grow too fast do so because of the high demand for their products.
 A good thing!
 To satisfy high demand, the business expands and branches out.
 Companies hire more employees and create more departments to handle the growth.
 However, unexpected downturns in the economy or the market’s sudden disinterest in your product can be a huge financial shock.
 What then?
 To recover, your business will need to downsize, and that comes with tough questions like: Where to start?
 Who can stay?
 Who has to go?
 You’ll have to decide which parts of your company are:

-An organizational assessment can help management understand and address the financial leaks and make sure that the company continues as a cohesive unit.
+An employee experience survey program can help management understand and address the financial leaks and make sure that the company continues as a cohesive unit.

 Growing too slowly

 Businesses develop slowly because of the slow demand for their services or products.
 However, determining which area is the problem and why is not so simple.
 Companies with low customer demand should reassess:

 - If the product or service meets customers’ requirements

 - If the customer service meets customers’ expectations

 - If company values and philosophies meets customers’ requirements

 Determining which of these applies and how to fix it can be time consuming and complicated for a company to figure out.
 The longer the problem persists, the deeper the impact will be on your customers and your finances.
 But, asking your customer base about your service and their level of satisfaction can help salvage relationships and your business.

 Companies can get in their own way by hiring and promoting employees who don’t believe in the company’s values and philosophy.
 On any given day, a customer can come into contact with several different branches of a company, giving employees the opportunity to impress or upset that customer.
 Make sure that employees who are in customer-facing positions are happy and engaged and make a difference during every encounter.
 Companies can measure and improve employee engagement by: